Exploring TPRS: A Deep Dive into Teaching Proficiency through Reading and Storytelling

 Students learn the meaning through translation, gesture, and repetition.

-🎯 Step 2 — Build the story orally (the teacher gives the information first)
+🎯 Step 2 — Build the Story Orally (The Teacher Gives the Information First)

-The teacher gives the information first, then circles it.
+This is the part that confused me initially.
+Students do not need to know the answers in advance because: The teacher gives the information first, then circles it.
 Circling is not guessing.
 It is not prediction.
 It is not a quiz.
+It is repetition of information the teacher has just provided.

-The teacher takes one piece of information and asks several types of questions about it to create repetition.
+Circling simply means: The teacher takes one piece of information and asks several types of questions about it to create repetition.
+You “circle around” the same fact from different angles:

 Statement